-Prolog programmers are deeply divided on how to format the semicolon (which means "or") and the if-then-else structure (Goal1 -> Goal2; Goal3).
+Prolog programmers are deeply divided on how to format the semicolon (which means "or") and the if-then-else structure (Goal1 -> Goal2 ; Goal3).
 Above all, note that:

 - Heavy use of semicolons and if-then-elses may indicate that the program is not broken up into clauses correctly.
 The main ways to indicate disjunction and conditionality are to provide multiple clauses and control the success conditions of each clause.
-The semicolon and if-then-else provide alternatives for breaking out of the usual Prolog program structure. - A semicolon at the end of a line will be ignored and will surely lead to error. - Programmers do not remember the relative precedence of commas and semicolons; a,b;c means (a,b);c but this fact is not obvious.
+Use semicolons to mark small portions of a clause as nondeterministic alternatives.
+Use if-then-else for deterministic conditionals, as an alternative to cuts. - A semicolon at the end of a line can easily go unnoticed and result into a serious programming error. - Programmers do not remember the relative precedence of commas and semicolons; a,b;c means (a,b);c but this fact is not obvious.
 Thus, layout and parentheses to indicate precedence are recommended.

-All but the simplest disjunctions should be displayed prominently using layouts such as
+All but the simplest disjunctions should be displayed prominently using layouts such as or the more compact

 '''

+(

 disjunct_1

 ;

 disjunct_2

-'''

-'''

 ;

 disjunct_3

 )

-or the more compact
+'''

+'''

 ( disjunct_1

 ; disjunct_2

 ; disjunct_3

 )

 '''

-In both styles, parentheses are always present, the closing parenthesis is exactly below the opening one, and the semicolons stick out in a way that makes misunder-standing much more difficult.
+In both styles, parentheses are always present, the closing parenthesis is exactly below the opening one, and the semicolons stick out in a way that makes misunderstanding much more difficult.
 If all of this seems too prolix, recall the first bulleted item above.